Our top pick after the latest update:

 These graduated calf compression sleeves by Thirty48 are another lightweight pair that have amazing compression.
 They are available in 15-20 mmHg or 20-30 mmHg compression pressure, 3 sizes (small, medium, and large), and different color options.

-The lightweight and breathable design make this sleeve comfortable to wear all day if necessary.
+The lightweight and breathable design makes this sleeve comfortable to wear all day if necessary.
 It also features anti-bacterial and anti-odor coated nylon, therefore, comfort is a strong point for these sleeves.

 BeVisible compression sleeves make our list for being a good pair of everyday sleeves.
 They have a lower but unique 14 – 23 mmHg true graduated compression that ensures they are comfortable wearing them for a long time.